Strongylocentrotus purpuratus

-Strongylocentrotus purpuratus, the purple sea urchin, lives along the eastern edge of the Pacific Ocean extending from Ensenada, Mexico, to British Columbia, Canada.
-This sea urchin species is deep purple in color, and lives in lower inter-tidal and nearshore sub-tidal communities.
+Strongylocentrotus purpuratus is a species of sea urchin in the family Strongylocentrotidae, which is commonly known as the purple sea urchin.
+It lives along the eastern edge of the Pacific Ocean extending from Ensenada, Mexico, to British Columbia, Canada.

+After one of its main predators, the sea otter, experienced a population decline, Strongylocentrotus purpuratus became a threat to the health of kelp forests as its own population boomed.
+The species is also used as a model organism and its genome was the first echinoderm genome to be sequenced.

+Description

+As the common and specific names suggests, S. purpuratus is deep purple in color.
+It lives in lower intertidal and nearshore subtidal communities.
 Its eggs are orange when secreted in water.
 January, February, and March function as the typical active reproductive months for the species.
 Sexual maturity is reached around two years.
-It normally grows to a diameter of about 10 cm (4 inches) and may live as long as 70 years.
+It normally grows to a diameter of about 10 cm, consisting of a form of exoskeleton called a test.
+They may live as long as 70 years.

-S. purpuratus is used as a model organism and its genome was the first echinoderm genome to be sequenced.